 Each DNA sample processed by TOPMed is given a unique identifier as "NWD" followed by six digits (e.g. NWD123456).
 These identifiers are unique across all TOPMed studies.
 Each NWD identifier is associated with a single study subject identifier used in other dbGaP files (such as phenotypes, pedigrees and consent files).
 A given subject identifier may link to multiple NWD identifiers if duplicate samples are sequenced from the same individual.
 Study investigators assign NWD IDs to subjects.
-Their biorepositories assign DNA samples and NWD IDs to specific bar-coded wells/tubes supplied by the Sequencing Center and record those assignments in a sample manifest, along with other metadata (e.g. sex, DNA extraction method).
-At each Sequencing Center, the NWD ID is propagated through all phases of the pipeline and is the primary identifier in all results files.
-Each NWD ID results in a single sequencing instance and is linked to a single subject identifier in the sample-subject mapping file for each dbGaP accession.
-In contrast to the project wide NWD identifiers, subject identifiers are study-specific and may not be unique across all of TOPMed accessions.
+Their biorepositories assign DNA samples and NWD IDs to specific bar-coded wells/tubes supplied by the sequencing center and record those assignments in a sample manifest, along with other metadata (e.g. sex, DNA extraction method).
+At each sequencing center, the NWD ID is propagated through all phases of the pipeline and is the primary identifier in all results files.
+Each NWD ID results in a single sequencing instance and is linked to a single subject identifier in the subject-sample mapping file for each dbGaP accession.
+The project wide NWD identifiers are globally unique across all TOPMed accessions.
+In contrast, each study's subject identifiers are study-specific and may not be unique across studies.